<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="false">http://www.laptoprepair101.com/?p=500</guid>

 <description><![CDATA[In this guide I explain how to recover files from a laptop (or desktop PC) with crashed, failed, damaged operating system.
 WHEN CAN YOU USE THIS RECOVERY GUIDE?
-1. The guide will work if your operating system damaged but the laptop (or desktop PC) hardware still works fine.
-2. The guide might work if the [...]]]></description>
+1. The guide will work if the OS is damaged but the &#8230; <a href="https://www.laptoprepair101.com/recover-files-from-computer-laptop-crashed-operating-system/">Continued</a>]]></description>

 <content:encoded><![CDATA[<p>In this guide I explain how to recover files from a laptop (or desktop PC) with crashed, failed, damaged operating system.</p>